Anith-G/experience-manager-sites-optimizer.en/help/documentation/opportunities/broken-backlinks.md

 ![Auto-suggest broken backlinks](./assets/broken-backlinks/auto-suggest.png)

-The broken backlinks opportunity also provides an AI-generated suggestions which page on your website the broken URL should redirect to.
-The suggestions are based on the text that comprise broken URL, and the content of the suggested page.
+The broken backlinks opportunity also provides an AI-generated suggestions on which page on your website the broken URL should redirect to.
+The suggestions are based on the text that comprises the broken URL, and the content of the suggested page.

 >[!BEGINTABS]